 Love Cells is a webdrama that’s a bit on the strange side.
 Quirky, weird, different?
 No, unique is a better word.
 Don’t get me wrong, I did enjoy it.
 It’s just not your average Kdrama, but that’s okay.

-First of all, there are 15 episodes, each around 15 minutes long.
-Yes, I said 15 minutes.
-I’ll bet you’re wondering the same thing I did, “How can you have any kind of substance with just 15 minutes of the story at a time?”
+There are 15 episodes, each around 15 minutes long.
+You’re probably wondering the same thing I did, “How can you have any kind of substance with just 15 minutes of the story at a time?”
 Well, you can’t but, for some unknown reason, it still works.

 The main girl in the story isn’t really a girl.
 Oh, she looks like a girl but she’s really a cat.
 No, she’s really a love cell that went into a cat that turned into a girl.
 See, I told you it was weird, I mean, unique.
 It’s based on the webtoon of the same name.